-In applying this policy and procedures the Club will seek to develop an environment that enables all children and adults at risk to safely participate and enjoy all club activities.
-This equally applies to the safety and security of those working with and responsible for the activities.
+In applying this policy and procedures the Club will seek to promote and embed an environment that enables all children and adults to safely participate and enjoy all club activities.
+This equally applies to the welfare and confidence of those working with and responsible for the activities.

-This policy applies to the whole of the football club and is to be observed by all those working with children.
-The application of this policy and procedures across the Club, promoting safeguarding good practice is mandatory.
+This policy applies to the whole of the football club and is mandatory for all those working with children and young people.